 If there’s one thing I love doing with my dog – it’s giving him a big bear hug.
 What better pet to do this with than a large fluffy dog?
-The bigger and fluffier, the better.
-But what are the best fluffy dog breeds to embrace in a hug?
+The bigger and the fluffier, the better.
+But what are the best fluffy dog breeds that you can cuddle with or embrace in a hug?

 There’s a ton of fluffy dog breeds in the canine kingdom, ranging from all sizes and shapes.
 But in my opinion, the best fluffy dogs are the biggest.
 And in this case, there are only a handful of dog breeds that make the cut.

 From the Slovensky Cuvac to the Samoyed and Tornjak, we’ve found plenty of large fluff balls that you’ve probably never heard of (but really need to!).
-Read on to discover the next big dog breed you’ll want to bring home to cuddle with.
+Read on to discover the next big dog breed you’ll want to bring home to cuddle with you and your family.

 RECOMMENDED: 15 Stunning Blue Eyed Dogs